What is a Hydronic Heating System?

 In a hydronic system, the water is heated through conduction in a boiler and then a pump circulates the water through an interconnected system of tubing.
 As it cools, the water is sent back to the boiler where it is heated again and then recirculated.
 The water heats your home either from under the floor or through base-board heaters or radiators.

 Hydronic heating cost may seem high at first, but in the long term it will save you money.
-Installation of a radiant system can be a bit more expensive than forced-air systems, but once you are using it, it will be very cost effective and decrease your monthly bill.
+Installation of a hydronic radiant heating system can be a bit more expensive than forced-air systems, but once you are using it, it will be very cost effective and decrease your monthly bill.

 It is reasonably simple to add more piping in order to extend your heating system if you wish to do so in the future.